CathyHoi/Getting-and-cleaning-data/README.md

 The working dataset is Human Activity Recognition Using Smartphones

-The files are
+The files are:

   Codebook.md describes the variables, the data, and the vectors created during the process of cleaning up the data Getting and cleaning data.R is an R file that contains the five required steps:

       Merges the training and the test sets to create one data set.

       Extracts only the measurements on the mean and standard deviation for each measurement.

       Uses descriptive activity names to name the activities in the data set

       Appropriately labels the data set with descriptive variable names.

       From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

   tidydata.txt contains the exported data from the five required steps